IP-CAM/Live-Products-Opencart-v.3.x/README.md

 # Live Products

 The Live Products extension is for CMS Opencart 3.
-Allows to extend displayed information about products and options.
-Allows to change price and other information on the fly depends on user actions (AJAX).
-Adds an equal sign prefix for the  options.
+Live price update according to selected options and quantity (AJAX).
+Additional information about products and options like weight, points, available quantity.
+Equals sign as option prefix.
 And much more...

 The extension has been tested with OC 3.0.2.0 and default template, but should work with other OC 3.x and default-compatible templates and can be easily modified for newer OC versions and custom templates.

 Please feel free to contact me by email <underr.public@gmail.com> or through support form and comments on Opencart Marketplace (see links below).

 ## Features
-* Live price/points/weight calculation.
+* Live price, points and weight update according to selected options and quantity (AJAX).
-* Equal sign prefix.
+* Equals sign as option prefix.
-* Option prices changes in proportion to the special/discount price.
+* Discounts and special prices for product options according to the product price changing.
-* Shows previous option prices if special or discount prices are used.
-* Shows option points, weight and in-stock quantity.
+* Previous prices, points, weight and available quantity for product options.
-* Shows full option prices/points/weight.
+* Full option prices without prefixes (there are conditions).
-* Shows custom text for free options (e.g. FREE, just set option price = 0).
+* Custom text for free options (e.g. FREE).
-* Warning message about insufficient option quantity.
+* "Insufficient quantity" warning message for the product options.
 * Back-end and front-end caching.
 * Multilingual front-end - all messages based on the store active language, or can be set in extension options.
 * Multilingual back-end - EN/UA/RU.